FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 well-known authorities who are the key parts of the internet, they provide

+ Network and Channel MSPs are global -- they control the behaviour of all nodes who interact with them.
+Peer and Orderer MSPs are local -- they only control behaviour for the nodes where they are defined.

 Nothing about a Fabric network can function unless components trust each other's identities and the permissions those identities entitle them to.
 Establishing that trust means creating *digital certificates* which can be verified against a shared trust store of identities.